 Returning from Italy with my bags full of new experiences and broader views into hospitality, I felt confident for new beginnings.
 In fact, I felt ready to leave the safe, multinational company environment and step out of my comfort zone.

-Step four: venture into the unknown
+Step four on how to be a hotel General Manager: venture into the unknown

 At the beginning of 2015, I decided to try something new, more demanding, and much more personalized: a boutique hotel.
 The Rocabella Mykonos Hotel & SPA is located in a high-end destination with a very demanding audience.
 My time at Rocabella allowed me to build on my passion, and I achieved extraordinary successes.